Retire in Brazil

 Cost of Living

 Prices in Brazil are somewhat higher than what can be found in other cities in either Central or South America, but they are still more affordable than what you’re probably used to in either North America or Europe.
-The Brazilian Real exchanges BRL 1 to $0.30 USD.
+The Brazilian Real exchanges BRL 1 to $0.19 USD (as of July 2020).
 This exchange rate is favorable to those who will be receiving pensions in U.S. dollars.

 As in any country, it is more expensive to live in the larger cities of Brazil than it is to live in the more rural outskirts.
 Cities like Rio de Janeiro, Sao Paulo, and Joao Pessoa are a tad more expensive than their rural neighbors, but in exchange for little bit of extra cost you have access to more services and activities.
 Joao Pessoa is the most popular city in Brazil for expats to go and live abroad in, and prices are as follows: